Murphy, North Carolina: Education

 One alternative education option is Murphy Adventist Christian School (K-8).
 There is also a thriving homeschool community.

 Higher education is offered at Tri-County Community College, or several nearby colleges and universities including North Georgia Technical College, Young Harris College, Western Carolina University, Southwestern Community College, and University of North Georgia.
+As of 2023, approximately 25 percent of Murphy residents have a bachelor's degree or higher, compared to 37 percent of residents statewide.

 The John C. Campbell Folk School, the oldest and largest folk school in the United States, is located in Brasstown, an unincorporated village near Murphy.
 It exists partly in Cherokee County and partly in Clay County.
 This education center focuses on creative folk arts for all ages.
 The folk school also offers musical concerts and community dance entertainment.

 Transportation

 Murphy sits just northwest of 19/74/64/129 which runs from just southwest of Murphy to Topton, just before US 129 breaks off.
 It is easily accessed by motor vehicle.

 In-town and in-county transportation is available, for a small fee, via Cherokee County Transit.
 There are also private taxis for hire.